reidjs/spacexflights/README.md

 # SpaceX Flights

-An interactive history of SpaceX flights using the github [SpaceX API](https://github.com/r-spacex/SpaceX-API) as a data source.
-The intention for this project is to be used as an educational resource for people interested in spaceflight.
+An interactive history of SpaceX flights using the github repository [SpaceX API](https://github.com/r-spacex/SpaceX-API) as the primary data source.
+The intention for this project is to be used as an educational resource for people fascinated with the aerospace industry.

-There are two interactive parts to this project, the timeline and the mission show page.

-# I. Main Display Components
+# I. Display Components

 ### Payload Information and Flight Selector